-A Missouri jury concluded that Deborah Giannecchini’s use of Johnson & Johnson baby powder on her genitals for more than 40 years caused her ovarian cancer.
+A Missouri jury concluded that Deborah Giannecchini’s use of Johnson & Johnson baby powder for more than 40 years caused her ovarian cancer.

 This verdict follows verdicts of $72 million and $55 million in other cases.
 In all 3 cases, the plaintiff’s alleged that Johnson & Johnson knew that studies linked talc in its baby powder and Shower-to-Shower products to ovarian cancer in women.
 They further alleged that despite this knowledge, Johnson & Johnson continued to market the products to women and failed to put warning labels on their products.